memgonzales/binary-multiplication/README.md

 The opinionated code formatter [Prettier](https://prettier.io/) was employed to enforce uniformity and consistency of coding style.

-The website was refactored into a [PHP](https://www.php.net/) project for faster and lightweight deployment on [Heroku](https://dashboard.heroku.com/), a cloud platform as a service (PaaS).
+The website was refactored into a [PHP](https://www.php.net/) application for faster and lightweight deployment on [Heroku](https://dashboard.heroku.com/), a cloud platform as a service (PaaS).

 ## Authors